Full derivation of the wave kinetic equation: Non-regular couples II: improved counting estimates

 \subsection{The general framework}

 The framework of proving Proposition \ref{gain} is as follows.
 We will perform a sequence of operations on $\Mb$, following some specific algorithm, until reducing $\Mb$ to isolated atoms only.
-The operations are usually removing bonds or atoms from $\Mb$, but in some cases may also add new bonds to $\Mb$.
+The operations are usually removing bonds or atoms from $\Mb$, but in some cases may also add new bonds to $\Mb$. {As is standard in graph theory, whenever we remove some atoms, we also automatically remove all bonds connected to them.}

 Together with each operation we also specify an extra condition, which has the form appearing in $\mathtt{Ext}$ and will be denoted by $\Delta\mathtt{Ext}$.
 This is usually $\varnothing$ but in some cases may be nontrivial.
 The operation and the extra condition together is called a \emph{step}.
 A sequence of steps ending at isolated atoms is called a \emph{track}.
 In each track, the time immediately after a step and before the next step is called a \emph{timespot}.
 In our algorithm, there are timespots, which we call \emph{checkpoints}, where the next step has two choices, leading to different tracks.
 Any track will contain at most $Cn$ steps, and the total number of tracks is at most $C^n$.